Chrysostomos Papasarantopoulos: Kenya, Tanzania, Congo

 He then expanded the mission to neighbouring Kenya and Tanzania (Tanganyika).
 In Nairobi he created another missionary station, stating "the work (of mission) is progressing, Orthodoxy is expanding."
 He also completed a translation of the Divine Liturgy and various Prayers into Swahili.

 Although he made constant appeals for assistance in his correspondence to Greece, inviting others to join the mission, he received no response.
 At an advanced age, he preached often.

 For 10 years, Father Chrysostomos laboured in Uganda, Kenya and Tanzania, but also desired to preach in the country which is today called the Democratic Republic of Congo.

 In 1970 Father Chrysostomos went to live in Congo to begin a new mission there, staying there for two years, that is, for the remainder of his life.
 Here he met with an even greater response from the Indigenous population, however he was beset by an enormous lack of material assistance and helpers to assist him.
+In Congo, Chrysostomos was joined by his niece, Olga Papasarandou, whom he called from Greece to help him.
+She agreed to join him and moved to Congo, where she engaged in the mission's effort, succeding her uncle as the sole Eastern Orthodox missionary in the area for a time, after the death of Chrysostomos.

 One month before his death, he wrote a letter saying:

-"I love the Africans and am fully convinced that the Lord has brought me here.
+I love the Africans and am fully convinced that the Lord has brought me here.
 I hope to use the few remaining days of my old age preaching and teaching here.
 The place I am now located in is a large city (Kananga) of 50,000 people near the central part of the Congo.
 The people are eager to learn about Orthodox Christianity.
 But I am old and alone and my capacities are now limited.
 I don't know how I'll manage, but the Lord Jesus will show me, as He always has in the past.
-Remember me in your prayers."
+Remember me in your prayers.